 Priority deadlines exist for ABSN need-based scholarship, as there are a set number of scholarships and various award levels available per incoming cohort.
 Deadlines exist for merit scholarship consideration as well as specialty scholarships.
-For graduate need-based scholarship consideration, we must have received a FAFSA and DUSON financial aid application by the first day of classes of the first semester of enrollment.
+For graduate need-based scholarship consideration, we must have received a FAFSA by the first day of classes of the first semester of enrollment.